Codecademy/docs/content/sklearn/concepts/quadratic-regression-analysis/quadratic-regression-analysis.md

   - 'paths/computer-science'
 ---

-**Quadratic regression analysis**, also known as second-order regression analysis, is a supervised learning technique that models non-linear behaviors such as a parabolic shape with a quadratic equation.

-The quadratic equation is a polynomial equation of the second degree, which can be written in the form:
+**Quadratic Regression Analysis**, also known as second-order regression analysis, is a supervised learning technique that models non-linear behaviors, such as a parabolic shape, using a quadratic equation.
+The quadratic equation is a polynomial of the second degree, which can be written in the form:

 ![The quadratic equation](https://raw.githubusercontent.com/Codecademy/docs/main/media/quadratic-equation.png)